-Our management is committed to the planning and implementation of remediation efforts to address all material weaknesses, as well as to foster continuous improvement in our internal controls.
+Our management continues to be committed to the implementation of remediation efforts to address all identified material weaknesses, as well as to foster continuous improvement in our internal controls.
 These remediation efforts, summarized below, are implemented, in the process of being implemented or are planned for implementation, and are intended to address the identified material weaknesses and enhance our overall financial control environment.

 In the first quarter of 2016, our management made a decision to exit the Belleli EPC business, which includes Belleli EPC's engineering, procurement and construction for the manufacture of tanks for tank farms and the manufacture of evaporators and brine heaters for desalination plants.
-Accordingly, Belleli EPC will not enter into any new contracts or orders from any new or existing customers relating to the Belleli EPC business.
+Accordingly, Belleli EPC has not entered into any new contracts or orders from any new or existing customers relating to the Belleli EPC business.
 This departure decision is considered in determining the nature and extent of our Belleli EPC remediation efforts.
 In addition, Belleli EPC's prior local senior management responsible for the intentional override of controls and misconduct are no longer employees of Belleli EPC or its affiliates.

-During 2016 and the first quarter of 2017, we made numerous changes throughout our organization and took significant actions to reinforce the importance of a strong control environment, including training and other steps designed to strengthen and enhance our control culture.
+We have made numerous changes throughout our organization and have taken significant other actions to reinforce the importance of a strong control environment, including training and other steps designed to strengthen and enhance our control culture.